richelbilderbeek/bevy_tdd_book/docs/chapters/add_player.md

 amount of `Player` components.
 Here I break down the implementation:

 - `let mut query`: we create a question to ask to Bevy.
-  In the context of informatics, a question such as this is called 'a query'
+  In the context of informatics, a question such as this is called 'a query'.
+  The query will be actively used in the next step, hence it must be mutable
-- `app.world_mut()` denotes that we mutable (i.e. read and write) access to the `World` structure of a Bevy `App`.
+- `app.world_mut()` denotes that we need mutable (i.e. read and write) access to the `World` structure of a Bevy `App`.
 Unsurprisingly, the `World` structure holds all things that are part of the world in your game.